As the parent of a new baby, the number of questions you’re going to find yourself asking are, to put it mildly, astronomical.

 Because there’s one thing that everyone can agree on, and that’s the fact that a good night’s sleep is beneficial for mother and baby alike.

-In short, your baby and yourself can both sleep soundly, knowing you’ve made the right choice.
+In short, if you've decided to engage some sleep training support, then your baby and yourself can both sleep soundly, knowing you’ve made the right choice.